Ella Toone: 2024–25

 Ahead of the 2024–25 season, Toone was named vice-captain of the club.
 In November 2024, she suffered a torn calf during training.
 This ended her run of 96 consecutive league appearances for United, the longest for an outfield player at a single club in the history of the WSL.
 United manager Marc Skinner confirmed she would be unable to play until January 2025 at earliest.

 On 11 January 2025, having returned from injury after missing six games, Toone scored as a substitute against West Bromwich Albion in the fourth round of the 2024–25 FA Cup.
-The following week, on 19 January, she scored her first WSL hat-trick in a 4–2 away victory in the Manchester derby.
+The following week, on 19 January, she scored her first WSL hat-trick in a 4–2 away victory in the Manchester derby, resulting in four goals within five games since returning from injury.

 2025–26

 Toone made her 200th appearance for Manchester United during their 1–0 Champions League victory against Atlético Madrid on 16 October 2025, becoming the first women's player to reach that milestone.

+In December 2025, having scored three goals and leading the league with five assists, Toone sustained a hip injury described by manager Marc Skinner as a "a bone stress response", ruling her out for an estimated six to eight or ten weeks.
+The following month, she signed a contract extension with United.
+The injury left her sidelined until April, resulting in her missing the 2025–26 League Cup final.